Every chef and foodie home cook understands the importance of mise en place.

 Pre-Wash Recommendations for Different Fibers

-- Cottons: Prewash in COLD water two or three times.
+- Cotton: Prewash in COLD water two times.

 - Knits: Prewash in COLD water two times.

-- Knits with Rayon: Prewash in COLD water three times.
+- Knits with Rayon: Prewash in COLD water two times.

 - Linen: Prewash in COLD water two times.

-- Rayon: Prewash in COLD water three times.
+- Rayon: Prewash in COLD water two times.

 - Silks: Silk does not shrink, but the texture and drape may change when washed.
 Hand wash in baby shampoo in COLD water and hang to dry.